-We always welcome your feedback and suggestions, please email us at firstname.lastname@example.org.
+We welcome your feedback on this issue or suggestions for future stories.
+You can email us at firstname.lastname@example.org

 Chief Member Advocacy Officer